My Moroccan odyssey

 The main takeaway from today's journey: the diversity of the Moroccan landscape.
 Fez, Ifrane, the mountain plains, the Ziz oasis, and the arid Erfoud on the edge of the Sahara made for a stimulating day.
 I couldn't contain my excitement at the thought of our Sahara experience the next day!

-Part 4: Sahara sunset
+Part 4: Sahara sunset🐪

+We visited the town of Rissani in the morning, a short drive from Erfoud, as a prelude to the main event of the day.
 I was surprised and intrigued to learn that fossils have been found in the Sahara.
-The place we visited first was a small factory that incorporated fossilised pieces into the tables and other bits of furniture and home interior items that they created.
+The place we visited first is a small factory that incorporates fossilised pieces into the tables and other bits of furniture and home interior items that they create.
 Really unique pieces!
+(See photo bottom right below.)

 The most notable place to visit in Rissani is the Mausoleum of Moulay Ali Sharif, the first ruler of the Alaouite dynasty.
 We had the chance to sample traditional mint tea there in addition to wandering around the mosque.
 I'm not a tea drinker but of course I tried some to take part in the ceremony, an interesting process and clearly an important Moroccan custom.